Promo Video

 Kid

-Released in June 1979.
-The video was filmed at a fair and Chrissie said of it “It’s about a prostitute whose son finds out what she does for a living and this is her having a conversation with him.
-Not all songs are autobiographical”.
-It reached #33 in the UK charts
+Released in June 1979, this track features a video shot at a fairground, adding a vivid backdrop to its emotional core.
+Chrissie Hynde once explained, “It’s about a prostitute whose son finds out what she does for a living, and this is her having a conversation with him.
+Not all songs are autobiographical.”
+Despite its provocative theme, the song resonated with listeners and climbed to #33 on the UK charts.

 Brass In Pocket